Privacy Policy

 Command: /account export, on any server where PodiumBot is present.
 The bot replies to you directly in Discord with an ephemeral JSON file (only you can see it — no one else on the server gets a peek).
 The export is keyed on your Discord ID and includes:

-• Every vote you've cast (rating, target submission, contest, timestamp)
+- Every contest vote you've cast (rating, target submission, contest, timestamp)

-• Every contest you've created, with full configuration (name, description, schedules, channel, settings)
+- Every contest and Classement you've created, with full configuration (name, description, schedules, channel, settings; for Classements: the list of subjects and criteria)

 This is the same JSON that doubles as your portability format (see §8.5).